 Digitran is a US company who formerly made computer keyboards for a number of years.
 Keyboard production has long since come to an end, and they report that no documentation remains on their keyboards.
 Digitran keyboards are fairly rare.
-They are best known for their “Golden Touch” metal leaf capacitive keyboards, although from the very few examples observed to date, this term is in only known to be associated with the second of their three known metal leaf capacitive types.
+They are best known for their “Golden Touch” metal leaf capacitive keyboards.
 The metal leaf capacitive system would later be seen in a keyboard from Cortron.

 Model numbers seem to take the form of the series name (two letters) followed by a four-digit model code, typically followed by a one or two digit suffix code (except KL types).
 This is speculation based on the Series KL keypads, which are the only known instances of a series name.

 All Digitran keyboard and keypads observed to-date are non-discrete designs; none of them contain separate switches.

 Series KL comprises the “Minikey®” ultra-low-profile keypads, with snap-action leaf springs.
 This is the only series confirmed by name.
 The rest of the series names given below are derived from keyboard models in a manner analogous to Series KL, as they all share the same model number format.

 KL keypads are covered by patent US 3800104 filed in 1972.
 Although these are short travel (pretravel is 0.05″ or around 1.27 mm, and full travel is 30% more, around 0.065″ or 1.65 mm), the general design may have been an inspiration for using metal leaves for capacitance.